What is Postmodern Art? The Genre Defined in 8 Iconic Works

 whaam roy lichtenstein

 The composition of the work Whaam! comes from a panel created by the comic artist Irv Novick.
 This is part of the comic All-American Men of War (1962).
-In postmodern art, there was also a recurring discussion of the two world wars that people had to experience in the 20th century.
+In postmodern art, there was a recurring discussion of the two world wars that people experienced in the 20th century.
 Roy Lichtenstein’s piece is not a clear confrontation with the Second World War.
-However, the choice of motif and the presentation of it in pop aesthetics can be interpreted as an ironic commentary on the glorification of war.
+However, the choice of motif and its presentation in pop aesthetics can be interpreted as an ironic commentary on the glorification of war.

 3. Joseph Kosuth – One And Three Chairs (1965)